MileHacker Logo

 • Use the hottest midday hours for within buildings attractions or relaxation by the pool.

-• Winter: Pack layers as temperatures can vary, especially in the evenings.
+• Winter: Pack layers as temperatures can vary, particularly at night.

 • Be ready for occasional rain in autumn and winter months.